nitish20899/Predicting-DJIA-stocks-direction-based-on-Top-news-headlines/README.md

-# Predicting Dow Jones Industrial Average (DJIA) stock performance direction (up or down) based on Top 25 Headlines from reddit
+# Predicting Dow Jones Industrial Average (DJIA) stock performance direction (up or down) based on Top 25 Headlines

 Please use the below link to see the project file (ipynb) in NBviewer for better view https://nbviewer.jupyter.org/github/nitish20899/Predicting-DJIA-stocks-direction-based-on-Top-news-headlines/blob/main/predicting-stocks-up-or-down-87-accuracy.ipynb